Skip to content

 The audit row is appended alongside the entity-state mutation in the same transaction; it is never appended outside the originating use-case transaction.

-1. Narrative editor — operator-edits the agent-proposed (or empty) narrative content
+1. Narrative editor — operator authors the narrative content from a template or blank draft

 3. Lock indicator — when the parent version is published, the editor reads as locked-in; historical release notes for prior versions are inspect-only

-Every UI surface has a corresponding API endpoint per the dual-occupant API/UI parity rule; the Operations Agent consumes the same endpoints to propose initial content.
+Every UI surface has a corresponding API endpoint per the API/UI parity rule — the UI is a thin client over the same routes.

-The HTTP routes consumed by both the UI and the Operations Agent (per the parity contract) include:
+The HTTP routes the UI consumes as an API client (per the parity contract) include:

 • POST /worlds/:world_id/release-notes — create initial release-notes draft for the in-flight version (idempotent on (operator_id, correlation_id))